ugo-emekauwa/hx-api-token-manager/README.md

   ```py
   manage_token_file(ip,username,password,file_path,data="token",overwrite=True)
   ```
-  This is a function that loads data from a HyperFlex API token file and then validates the loaded token.
-If the loaded token is not valid, a new token will be obtained.
-If there is a no token file present in the provided file path, a new token file will be created.
+  The function _manage_token_file()_ creates or loads an XML file containing a HyperFlex API token and then validates the loaded token data.
+If the loaded HyperFlex API access token is not valid, a new access token will be automatically obtained.
+If there is a no HyperFlex API token file present in the provided file path, a new token file will be automatically created.
   - **The Available Function Arguments:**
     - **ip** - The targeted HyperFlex Connect or Cluster Management IP address.
 Setting the ip, username, and password arguments will enable the _manage_token_file()_ function to automatically generate a new HyperFlex API token and accompanying token file if the current token is expired or if the user provided file path is missing the token file.
 The default value is None.
 The user provided value must be a string.
     - **username** - The username credentials that will be used to log into HyperFlex.
 Setting the ip, username, and password arguments will enable the manage_token_file() function to automatically generate a new HyperFlex API token and accompanying token file if the current token is expired or if the user provided file path is missing the token file.
 The default value is None.
 The user provided value must be a string.